dead-plant/ThePhish2/README.md

   * Option to disable certificate verification (not recommended)
 * Other
   * Added the option to disable certificate verification for TheHive API and Cortex API
+  * Update versions of code supported analyzers (and remove deprecated ones)

 ### Bug fixes
 * Very slow analysis under certain conditions (exact conditions unknown)